EnerNOC/oadr2-vtn/readme.md

 Implement & test HTTP Push

+Proper configuration for XMPP server/ user settings (they are hard-coded right now)

 The Javascript Date and Time for Event creation is very odd, and a DateTime picker would be better.
 Not to mention the Time field currently goes from 11:45AM to 12:00AM, and noon is treated as 12:00AM rather than 12:00PM

 The selected Program of Events as well as the Date and Time are not pulled into the form when attempting to Edit that event